 - Trekking and hiking at Walsh’s Pyramid or at Mossman Gorge Centre during the dry season

-That’s why when you travel to Cairns, make sure that you’ve prepared the following essentials for your travel.
-Things like your fave sunnies, good pair of thongs, coral-friendly sunscreen and insect repellant, light clothes, and swimmers.
-And of course, don’t forget an adventurous mindset.
+That’s why when you travel to Cairns, make sure that you’ve prepared the following essentials for your travel such as your fave sunnies, good pair of thongs (it’s slippers, chill.), coral-friendly sunscreen and insect repellant, light clothes and swimmers, and of course, an adventurous mindset.

 Need a grasp on Australia’s aboriginal culture?
 They preserved it well.